Museums, Monuments, and Memorials

 For me, seeing the history of slavery symbolized in stone and artifacts did not induce an awakening for I had not been asleep—the history, as I said, was known in some form—but there was a change, something bubbling forth from the periphery and revealing itself to be the thing towards which I should have been looking all along.

 Both the EJI Memorial and the NMAAHC revealed to me that I was wrong about the Confederate monuments.
 I was willing to accept the canonization of Confederate generals so long as these monuments also reminded some of us of a past that was still with us.
-But the memorial and the museum show that there are ways to remember and acknowledge the past without deifying those who perpetrated evils we no do not wish to represent us.
+But the memorial and the museum show that there are ways to remember and acknowledge the past without deifying those who perpetrated its evils.
 And there is a way to allow past shame to be a lesson without it being an all-consuming indictment of who we can ever be.

 My fear concerning the Confederate monuments was that the physical structures would come down without a concomitant fall in their less material counterparts.
-That people would believe that simply because the symbols were gone that the attitudes that had led to them had vanished as well.
-I feared that we would all conveniently forget who we were in the light of who we now desperately wanted to believe we are.
+That people would believe that simply because the symbols were gone then the attitudes that had led to them had vanished as well.
+I feared that we would all conveniently forget who we had been in the apparent light of who we now desperately wanted to believe we were.

 The ultimate result of such amnesia is expressed in a quote in the NMAAHC: